 Bringing together different backgrounds and perspectives creates diversity of thought.

 What does this mean for recruiters?
 Importantly we need to have a very real debate about how we recruit.

 A major focus of nearly every assignment we do is to achieve a diverse range of applicants.
 But, at the same time, we are also tasked with finding people who ‘fit’ the organisational culture.

 Clearly, the latter requirement can lead to a lack of cognitive diversity.
 We need to be more confident about challenging this.
 We need to attract a diverse range of applicants and consider people who have different views on the world.

 Questions to ask yourself about cognitive diversity and recruitment:

 - Does your advertising demonstrate you are an inclusive organisation that encourages diversity of thinking and innovation?
 More importantly, is that a realistic portrayal of your organisation?

 At Peridot, diversity is crucial to the success and reputation of what we do and the organisations and people we work with.
-If you’re a charity or not-for-profit organisation looking to run a diverse recruitment campaign, get in touch with Emma who focuses on executive and non-executive recruitment and finding cross-sector talent and visit our page on diversity in recruitment.
+To read more, visit our page on diversity in recruitment.